sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-workflow-job-properties.md

 ## Optional Job Properties

 - **Title** describes the job's purpose.
 Users can add links by using markdown syntax, for example \[Example\]\(https://example.com\).
 The *Title* is considered when filtering results, for example in the [Workflows](/workflows) view.
 - **Job Resources** are inventory objects that hold variables from key/value pairs that can be made available from Workflow Variables and from Environment Variables. *Job Resources* can be assigned at Job level and they can be assigned at Workflow level which makes them available to all Jobs in a Workflow.
+For details see [Configuration - Inventory - Job Resources](/configuration-inventory-job-resources).
 - **Return Code** specifies if a Job is considered successful or failed.
 By default the 0 value indicates success, other values indicate failure.
 A number of successful return codes can be separated by comma, for example *0,2,4,8*.
 A range of return codes can be specified by two dots, for example *0..8* or *0,2,4,8,16..64*. separated by comma.
 Negative return codes are undefined.
   - **On Success** specifies successful return codes.
   - **On Failure** specifies unsuccessful return codes that indicate failure.